ashrithhc/lateOS/README.md

 <img src="./images/lateOS.png" width="80%"/>

-Operating System implementation as a course project for CSE 506 under Prof. Michael Ferdman.
+Operating System implementation as a course project for CSE 506 under Prof. Mike Ferdman.
 It has Cooperative multi-tasking with below functionalities :

   1) All functions from include/*.h must work
   2) Virtual memory/ring-3 user processes